mykhakos/FreshPointSync/docs/source/product_page/find_products.rst

     else:
         print(f'Harboe Cola quantity is {cola.quantity}.')

-This code searches for a product named "Harboe Cola" and prints its quantity if the product is found.
+This code snippet searches for a product named "Harboe Cola" and prints its quantity if the product is found.

-Or if, for example, you want to find all desserts that are currently available, you can use the ``category`` attribute and the ``is_available`` property:
+Or if, for example, you want to find all desserts that are currently available, you can specify the ``category`` and the ``is_available`` arguments simultaneously in a single call to the ``find_products`` method:

 .. code-block:: python

-    desserts = page.find_products(category='Dezerty', is_available=True)
+    desserts = page.find_products(category='Dezerty, snídaně', is_available=True)
     print(f'{len(desserts)} desserts are currently available.')

-This code searches for all products in the "Dezerty" category that are currently available and prints the number of products found.
+This code snippet searches for all products in the "Dezerty, snídaně" category with  quantity greater than zero and prints the number of products found.

 .. warning::